ccdaisy/Spiral-Knights-Animator-Tools/README.md

 This is a revamp of the old, crappy tool dubbed [Spiral Knights Model Converter](https://github.com/XanTheDragon/Spiral-Knights-Model-Converter).

 # When can I try it?
-I have a prototype version up in the releases tab!
-You can try it yourself.
+There may be a release up in the releases tab.
+At times I'll remove them.

 # When is it truly out and ready for full usage?
 My rough guess is August 13 at a maximum (Two weeks from now, July 30).
 I'm actively working.